Trami-storm/KTM/README.md

-External styles for the [website of "Kino-Teatr" magazine] (https://ktm.ukma.edu.ua/index.php/ktm).
+External styles for the [website of "Kino-Teatr" magazine](https://ktm.ukma.edu.ua/index.php/ktm).
 The website is developed on the OJS platform for online academic journals.
 Styles are based on the original OJS theme with some edits.

 **Pages**: